-A funeral procession was en route to cemetery. procession could not enter through the main gate, because that area is private property.
-Tucker said the majority of burial processions had always gone through this gate, whether they were headed for the section Barrowns or the section owned by individual Negroes. said, he is still unhappy about the incident.
-He said some peoplehave called it "the most horrible thing a man could "The proper thing for Jeff Barr to have done was to notify all funeral homes in this city, by writing or making personal contact, that if no services were going into the section he owns, they would have to enter through the back gates.
+A In Alabama all our yesterdays said, he is still unhappy about the inci- again," dent.
+He said some people have called it "the most horrible thing a man could "The proper thing for Jeff Barr to have done was to notify all funeral homes in this city, by writing or making personal contact, that if no services were going into the section he owns, they would have to enter through the back gates.
 Nothing of this nature was done."
 "I can easily understand that all people have the right to keep anyone from trespassing on their property," Tucker continued.
-"What really offended me and many other Negro citizens was the manner he (Barr) used....I hope sion through.
-But, the funeral director nothing of this nature will take place again."
-Barr could not be reached for comment.
-A committee was formed to go and talk with Barr.
+"What really offended me and many other Negro citizens was the manner he (Barr) used....
+I hope sion through.
+But, the funeral director nothing of this nature will take place Barr could not be reached for com- A committee was formed to go and talk with Barr.
 If the committee is not satisfied, TCAC leaders said, action will be taken.

-Patronize Courier Advertisers

-our service is excellent You are invited to use the many customer services provided by our bank.
+Patronize Courier Advertisers our service is excellent You are invited to use the many customer services provided by our bank.
 Many are free.
 Let us provide sound advice and the credit best suited to your needs.